 Base This is the address where this memory object begins.
 AllocBase The is the address where the allocation object begins.
 This tells you which allocation object a memory object belongs to.
 Size This is the size of the memory object.
 Prot Codes indicating what you can do with the memory.
-The codes are:

-• RO-Read Only

-• NA-Not applicable

-• ExRO-Executable and Read Only
+The codes are: RO-Read Only NA-Not applicable ExRO-Executable and Read Only RW-Read, Write WC-Write, Copy Ex-Executable ExRW-Executable, Read, Write

-• RW-Read, Write

-• WC-Write, Copy

-• Ex-Executable

-• ExRW-Executable, Read, Write

-• ExWC-Executable, Write, Copy

-State The state of the memory.
-Values are:

-• Free-range of addresses not being used

-Committed-range of addresses refers to memory that exists

-• Reserved-this range of addresses has been set aside for future use but no memory exists for the addresses completed if Dr. Watcom can provide useful information.

-Object Information indicating what the memory is being used for.
+• ExWC-Executable, Write, Copy State The state of the memory.
+Values are: Free-range of addresses not being used Committed-range of addresses refers to memory that exists Reserved-this range of addresses has been set aside for future use but no memory exists for the addresses Object Information indicating what the memory is being used for.
 This field is only completed if Dr. Watcom can provide useful information.
 Image The name of the module that owns the memory object.
-This field is only
+This field is only completed if Dr. Watcom can provide useful information.
+Enomethics vindous you can calcot a mamony chiest and view its contants.
+To view this information, double